shaivighoshdop/freeCodeCamp/docs/index.md

 ## Translations

 We are localizing freeCodeCamp.org to major world languages.
+Expnading our reach to millions of coders across the globe.

 Certifications are already live in some major world languages like below: